awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 1. Use the GetSnapshotBlock action, and specify the block index and block token of the block for which you want to get data\.

-For examples of how to run these actions, see the [Working with the EBS direct APIs using the API or AWS SDKs](#ebsapi-sdk-examples) and [Working with the EBS direct APIs using the command line](#ebsapi-cli-examples) sections later in this guide\.
+For examples of how to run these actions, see the [Work with the EBS direct APIs using the API or AWS SDKs](#ebsapi-sdk-examples) and [Work with the EBS direct APIs using the command line](#ebsapi-cli-examples) sections later in this guide\.

-### Using the EBS direct APIs to write incremental snapshots<a name="ebsapi-using-write-actions"></a>
+### Use the EBS direct APIs to write incremental snapshots<a name="ebsapi-using-write-actions"></a>

 The following steps describe how to use the EBS direct APIs to write incremental snapshots: